-I am an Assistant Professor at the University of Maryland, College Park.
+I am an Associate Professor at the University of Maryland, College Park.
 I have a joint position in the Department of Chemistry and Biochemistry and the Institute for Physical Science and Technology.
-I am also an affiliated faculty member of the Chemical Physics program, Biophysics program and the Applied Math & Statistics & Scientific Computation program and the Department of Materials Science and Engineering.
+I am also an affiliated faculty member of the Chemical Physics program, Biophysics program, Applied Math & Statistics & Scientific Computation program and the Department of Materials Science and Engineering.

 I received my PhD and MS in Materials Science from Caltech, working with Axel van de Walle, and finished my undergraduate degree in Metallurgical Engineering at the Indian Institute of Technology, Banaras Hindu University, Varanasi.
 Prior to starting my tenure-track position, I have been a postdoc in the Department of Chemistry at Columbia University, where I worked with Bruce Berne, and at the Department of Chemistry & Applied Biosciences at ETH Zurich, where I worked with Michele Parrinello.

-I am a co-organizer of the Informal Statistical Physics seminar series with Chris Jarzynski.
+I am a co-organizer of the Informal Statistical Physics seminar series with Chris Jarzynski and John Weeks.
 Please email me if you have suggestions for speakers!
 In past years I have been the organizer of the Physical Chemistry seminar series.